 Featured Online Schools

-Higher Learning Initiatives
+Higher Learning Initiatives in South Carolina

 Strategic Plan for Higher Education in South Carolina

-In 2001, the Commission decided to revise the strategic plan for higher education in South Carolina.
+In 2001, the South Carolina Commission on Higher Education decided to revise the strategic plan for higher education in South Carolina.
 Through a series of community meetings, the Commission developed a plan that would address the needs of public and private higher education institutions in the state.
 The plan focused on a number of strategic goals: expanding educational opportunities for South Carolina citizens, meeting the changing statewide workforce needs, positioning students to compete in a global economy, and creating a generation of public and private sector leaders.
 In order to do this, the Commission looked to “promote development of distance education courses and programs to reach students who may not have access to traditional educational programs.”

 Increase Cooperation and Collaboration for Efficiency and Quality